Site-Specific Performance.

 Reach.

-We are beginning local to Quebec, Canada with the aim of having global impact.
+We are beginning local to Quebec, Canada with the hope of having global impact.

 Pooling Resources.